Bellman filtering and smoothing for state-space models: Main idea: Filtering using Bellman's principle

 \begin{remark} For Markov-switching models, in which the latent state takes a finite number of (discrete) values, Bellman's equation~\eqref{Bellman} can be solved exactly for all time steps, yielding \citeauthor{viterbi1967error}'s (\citeyear{viterbi1967error}) algorithm.
 Exact solubility of~\eqref{Bellman} tends to be lost when the states take continuous values. \end{remark}

-When latent states take values in a continuum, as in this article, the solution to Bellman's equation~\eqref{Bellman} is a \emph{function} rather than a (finite-dimensional) vector as in Viterbi's algorithm.
-While the value function cannot generally be found exactly, there is one exception to this rule, as highlighted by Corollary~\ref{corol1} (see section~\ref{section4} for the proof).
+When latent states take values in a continuum, as in the present article, the solution to Bellman's equation~\eqref{Bellman} is a \emph{function} rather than a (finite-dimensional) vector as in Viterbi's algorithm.
+While the value function cannot generally be found exactly, there is an exception to this rule, as highlighted next.